 The resort’s reservations staff usually advises getting a small amount of currency (about $30 US) exchanged for PHP Philippine Pesos, which can be done at the airport when you arrive.
 During the drive to Batangas, the driver will make at least one restroom stop where there is a McDonalds, Starbucks or store to get something to eat, which is where those Philippine Pesos will come in handy.

-For booking travel, visit https://www.caradonna.com/dive/exotic/diving-philippines
+For more information or booking travel, visit https://www.caradonna.com/dive/exotic/diving-philippines